Pennsylvania Court Records

 - Financial account numbers

-- Information restricted from public access by law.
+- Information is restricted from public access by law.

 How Do I Remove Public Court Records in Pennsylvania?

-In Pennsylvania, public court records can be removed through the process of expungement or sealing.
-Expungement is the complete and permanent removal of the record while sealing makes the record inaccessible to the public.
+In Pennsylvania, public court records may be removed through expungement or sealing.
+Expungement is the complete and permanent removal of the record, while sealing makes it inaccessible to the public.

 According to 18 Pa.
 C.S.A. § 9122, court records may be expunged if: